A woman calculating her business's numbers on the computer

 Missed deadlines

-If a professional misses a deadline, it can have tremendous repercussions for a client.
+If a professional misses a deadline, like an engineer, it can have tremendous repercussions for a client.
 Professional liability insurance provides protection when a client sues over late or incomplete work.

 How much does professional liability insurance cost?